Rhian Seymour

 Before starting counselling:

-• There is no obligation to continue into counselling together afterwards.
+- There's no obligation to continue into counselling after this.
 The most important thing is that you find a counsellor who you feel is going to be supportive for you.

-What to expect in a first counselling session together:
+What to expect in a first counselling session:

-• In a first counselling session, whether in-person or online, we would talk together to understand what has brought you to counselling and what you are hoping to get from counselling overall.
+- In a first counselling session, we would talk together to understand what has brought you to counselling and what you are hoping to get from counselling overall.

-• Ahead of our sessions starting, some of this information will also be sent to you beforehand, in case you'd like to look through if this is something you're more comfortable with before we talk through it together.
+- Ahead of our sessions starting, some of this information will also be sent to you beforehand, just in case you prefer to have this ahead of time.

 What I can help with

-Anxiety, Bereavement, Depression, Health related issues, Loss, Redundancy, Relationships, Self esteem, Stress, Women's issues, Work related issues
+Anxiety, Bereavement, Depression, Health related issues, Loss, Pet bereavement, Redundancy, Relationships, Self esteem, Stress, Women's issues, Work related issues

 Types of therapy